mrkkrp/mmt/README.md

 (symbol symbol)
 ```

-The `string-or-symbol` is used (converted to string if necessary) as the
+The `string-or-symbol` is used (converted to a string if necessary) as the
 argument to `mmt-gensym` when constructing the unique symbol the named
 variable will be bound to.